Renaissance World Tour

-The Renaissance World Tour was the ninth concert tour by American singer-songwriter Beyoncé.
+The Renaissance World Tour was the sixth concert tour by American singer-songwriter Beyoncé.
 Her highest-grossing tour to date, it was staged in support of her seventh studio album, Renaissance (2022).
 The tour comprised fifty-six shows, beginning on May 10, 2023, in Stockholm, Sweden, and concluding on October 1, 2023, in Kansas City, Missouri.
 It was Beyoncé's first tour since the On the Run II Tour in 2018 and was her fourth all-stadium tour overall.

 The concerts lasted between two and a half and three hours and were split into six or seven acts, with Beyoncé performing the tracks from Renaissance in order, interspersed with songs from across her discography.
 The stage consisted of a giant screen with a large “portal” in its center, and featured sculptures, robotic arms and ultraviolet technology.

-According to official figures provided by Billboard Boxscore, the tour broke ticket sales records worldwide in 2023, becoming both the seventh-highest-grossing concert tour and the highest-grossing tour by a female artist of all time that year, the highest grossing single-year concert tour, as well the highest-grossing tour of all time by a black artist.
+According to official figures provided by Billboard Boxscore, the tour broke ticket sales records worldwide in 2023, becoming both the seventh-highest-grossing concert tour of all time and the highest-grossing tour by a black woman.
 It also achieved the three highest monthly tour grosses in history and ranked at number one on the Top Tours Year End 2023 list.
 The shows received critical acclaim, with particular praise for the production value and Beyoncé's vocal performances.
 The tour boosted both local and national economies and was a sociocultural phenomenon.
 Renaissance: A Film by Beyoncé, which chronicles the creation and execution of the tour, was released in cinemas on December 1, 2023.